twistlock/authz/README.md

 A basic extendable Docker [authorization plugin] (https://github.com/docker/docker/blob/master/docs/extend/authorization.md) that runs on directly on the host or inside a container.
 The framework depends on [docker authentication plugin support] (https://github.com/docker/docker/pull/18514).
+Basic authorization is provided when Docker daemon is started with `--tlsverify` flag (username is extracted from the certificate common name).
 Provided by [Twistlock] (https://www.twistlock.com).

 ![Twistlock Logo](https://www.twistlock.com/wp-content/uploads/2015/12/Twistlock-Logo.png)